sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/1420 - rotate-page.md

 Examples
 ====

-The following image shows that without the Rotate page preprocessor, extraction from a rotated PDF fails.
+The following image shows that without the Rotate page preprocessor, extraction from a rotated document fails.
 The Region method returns null, because the targeted text isn't in the expected region:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/rotate_page_1.png)